Stackclash/5e-vault/3. The Party/2. Session Logs/The Look of Desperation.md

 ---
-Party: Curse of Strahd
 date: 2023-08-05T00:00:00.000-05:00
 summary: The party struggles to escape the mansion and eventually find the inn in the village of Barovia.
 They get contracted to take Ireena to Vallaki.
 fc-date: 973-2-11
 fc-end: 973-2-12
 timelines:
   - COS
 aat-render-enabled: true
 fc-category: Session
+party: Curse of Strahd
 ---
 # Preparation